Informfully/Documentation/docs/source/source.rst

 The directories ``client/`` and ``server/`` in the root of the backend repo include all the code that needs to be available only in one of the environments.
 In both directories, there is a file called ``main.js`` which imports files from the ``imports/`` directory and loads everything that is needed in the environment.
-For the ``client/``, these are the routes that are available (i.e. the URLs).
+For the ``client/``, these are the routes that are available (i.e., the URLs).
-For the ``server/``, these are the set of database collections, the publications as well as some configurations.
+For the ``server/``, these are the set of database collections, the publications, as well as some configurations.
-The configurations include so called fixtures as well as a configuration file for account management (e.g., signing in and registrations).
+The configurations include so-called fixtures as well as a configuration file for account management (e.g., signing in and registrations).
-A fixture is a set of records that is inserted into the database in the case that the database is empty.
+A fixture is a set of records that is inserted into the database in case the database is empty.
 It is commonly used in software projects in which certain records need to be available for development (and possibly also in production).
-In our case, this includes some news articles, a survey and an experiment.
+In our case, this includes some news articles, a survey, and an experiment.

 On the client, stylesheets are bundled and loaded automatically.
 Since they need not be available on the server, they reside in the ``client/`` directory.